 Stage 2 Stage 2 provides a more detailed appreciation of planning, with modules examining topics such as economics, sustainable development and planning theory.
 It includes two key projects, one that develops skills in spatial planning policy, and another that promotes understanding of the development control process.
 Students are also given an opportunity to further develop skills in design issues and are introduced to the social aspects of planning activity.

-The themes you will study during Stage 2 include:
+The modules you will study during Stage 2 include:

 Theory and Practice of Development Management